DeGefen/BigData/content/Questions/Questions.md

 - C) Process where Data is (move code to data, not data to code)
 - D) Centralized Processing (process all data on a single powerful machine) ?
-- Amswer: D) Centralized Processing (process all data on a single powerful machine)
+- Answer: D) Centralized Processing (process all data on a single powerful machine)
 Explanation: Big Data systems are designed to scale out and process data in a distributed way; centralizing processing on a single machine is not scalable or fault-tolerant.
 See: [[Big Data Intro]]

 Question: Which of the following is a key characteristic of NoSQL databases?